irawoodring/343/python-overview/PITCHME.md

 - ```list.insert(i,x)``` - add the element to the list at position i.
 This will move other elements in the list.
 - ```list.clear()``` - Removes all items from the list.
 - ```list.sort```, ```list.count```, and other built-ins are provided as well (demo).
 ---
+For those of you interested, the sort method makes use of [Timsort](https://en.wikipedia.org/wiki/Timsort "Timsort Wikipedia page").

+It is a derivation of merge and insertion sort.
+---
+It is also interesting to note that you can sort a list by calling the ```sort()``` method on the object, or you can merely return a sorted representation with the ```sorted(list)``` function.
+---
 **Python**
 ***